Posts may contain affiliate links, meaning that I may earn a commission if you use a link provided.

 - It’s a fabulous gift idea!
 If you like to gift baked goods, this is a cute grinch-themed cookie to make, and it’s different from the traditional shortbread cookies since it uses cake mix.

 This section includes ingredient notes and substitution options.
 Get all measurements, ingredients, and instructions in the printable recipe card at the end of this post.

-- Vanilla cake mix – I used Betty Crocker Super Moist Vanilla Cake Mix but any brand is fine to use.
+- Vanilla cake mix – I used Betty Crocker Super Moist Vanilla Cake Mix but any brand box of cake mix is fine to use.
 You will only use the dry mix, not the ingredients called for on the back.

-- Eggs – remove your eggs from the refrigertor 30 minutes before beginning so that they can come to room temperature.
+- Eggs – remove your eggs from the refrigerator 30 minutes before beginning so that they can come to room temperature.

 - Vegetable oil

 - Vanilla – Use 100% pure vanilla extract for the best taste.

 - Green food coloring – Just a few drops of green gel food coloring will give you the perfect Grinch color.